Don't Fall for McDonald's Monopoly Game Piece Scams

 - They offer to pay you for your difficult-to-find game piece.
 This trick preys on people who have rare game pieces.
 The scammer will offer to pay cash in advance for your Boardwalk game piece.
 You'll get instant money, and you won't have to worry about collecting the other pieces in the set.
 If you fall for this scam, you'll send off the game piece, but you'll never receive the cash.
 Now you're out the money you were promised AND your prize.

 Although the Boardwalk and Park Place combo is the most common target for these scams, con men also make offers for other rare game pieces.

 Keep Your Head, Don't Fall for Scams

 If you have a common game piece, be aware that you're not significantly closer to winning until that rare game piece shows up.
-Even the most common of the rare collect-and-win game pieces (Mediterranean Avenue) has odds of 1 in 61,811 of being found.
+Even the most common of the rare collect-and-win game pieces (Mediterranean Avenue) has odds of 1 in 61,811 of showing up.
 Keep your common pieces, just don't get too excited about them.

-And remember that the McDonald's Monopoly Game prohibits selling or trading game pieces.
-Doing so could invalidate any prizes you might actually win.
+And remember that the rules of the McDonald's Monopoly Game prohibit selling or trading game pieces.
+Doing so could invalidate any prizes you actually do win.

 It's Not Just Boardwalk

 The Boardwalk game piece is most commonly used for scams because of its eye-catchingly high value.
 However, some scammers focus on other rare game pieces because they hope that by seeming less greedy, they'll be more believable.
 The same rules hold for every rare game piece, however.
 Don't buy them.
 Don't trade for them.
 Don't sell them.